 Several diverse cultures and countries are represented in the Art Department's faculty and student community.
 Consequently, the program has a long history of activities that foster global outreach and encourages students to experience the beauty of international study.

 Faculty-Led Travel Classes

 Faculty-led classes abroad allow students to travel as a group to an international location to study and do art "in-context".

 Professors Baluyut and Bernard lead a Faculty-Led Program in Spring 2018.

-Students enrolled in ARTH 219 (Contemporary Art Since 1945) and ARTS 310 (Basic Photography 2) will travel to Singapore for lectures at the host art school, curator-led museum visits, urban walks, and cultural immersion activities.
+Students enrolled in ARTH 219 (Contemporary Art Since 1945) and ARTS 310 (Basic Photography 2) travelled to Singapore for lectures at the host art school, curator-led museum visits, urban walks, and cultural immersion activities.

 Italy & Greece

-Professor Sakoulas led a class of students in Italy & Greece, where students had the opportunity to study Greek Art in Context, and Digital Landscape Photography in 2010 and in 2011.
+Professor Sakoulas taught faculty-led classes in Italy & Greece, where students had the opportunity to study Greek Art in Context, and Digital Landscape Photography in 2010 and in 2011.